Towards Understanding the Link Between Modularity and Performance in Neural Networks for Reinforcement Learning: Background

 \subsection{MAP-Elites}

-MAP-Elites is an evolutionary algorithm that creates a map or grid of high-performing solutions, where the dimensions of the grid are important features of the problem decided by the user.
+MAP-Elites \cite{b25} is a recent idea in evolutionary algorithms that creates a map or grid of high-performing solutions, where the dimensions of the grid are important features of the problem decided by the user.
 In this paper for example, network modularity is one of these important features.
 Each grid square represents the highest fitness individual whose features are within the ranges defined by the grid cell position, and the colour is the individual's fitness.
 The algorithm generates an initial random population, which is added to the grid.
 Then at each generation, a set number of individuals are procreated and mutated to create offspring, which are then added to the grid.
 If two individuals overlap on the grid, the highest fitness individual is kept.
-This strategy has been shown to often outperform direct optimization of performance, as it typically explores more of the search space, biased by important features \cite{mouret2015illuminating}.
+This strategy has been shown to often outperform direct optimization of performance, as it typically explores more of the search space, biased by important features \cite{b25}.
 Furthermore, it provides information about the fitness landscape of individuals, revealing important features of the applied problem or genotype/phenotype mapping.
+By illuminating the landscape over modularity and other predefined features of either the resulting networks or behaviours from such networks, the entangled nature of modularity could be clearly visualised.